He was one of the most talented painters to ever walk the earth, and in this post, you’ll discover the ultimate list of facts about Raphael.

 At least, that’s the version of his biographer, Georgio Vasari.
 According to him, Raphael died because he was so tired with all his work, and more importantly, from having too much sex with his mistress, La Fornarina.

-Whether or not he was exhausted from never-ending lovemaking, we’ll never know.
+Whether or not he was exhausted from never-ending lovemaking, we’ll never know for sure.
 What we do know is that he suddenly became ill at the age of 37 and was bedridden for 15 days.

 In these 15 days, he was able to confess his sins, dictate his will, and receive his final rites.
 He died on Good Friday, April 6, 1520.